-Asset Underweight Neutral Overv veight Equities We remain modestly overweight on global equities.
+Asset Underweight Neutral Overweight Equities We remain modestly overweight on global equities.
 With central bank easing and expansion in valuation multiples largely behind us, we expect a growth uptick to take over as a key support.
 Valuations still look reasonable.
 An uptick in global manufacturing and trade activity favors a tactical tilt into more cyclical exposures, including EM and Japanese equities.
-Credit We maintain a modest overweight in particularly local-currency - looks es baton in supporting risk assets, we al class has cheapened.
-We see global i valuations. specially attractive. so upgrade our view With the growth upt on global high yiel ick picking up the d after the asset Government bonds We are overall neutral on global rates.
+Credit We maintain a modest overweight in global credit.
+The income potential of EM debt - particularly local-currency - looks especially attractive.
+With the growth uptick picking up the baton in supporting risk assets, we also upgrade our view on global high yield after the asset class has cheapened.
+We see global investment grade debt as less attractive due to rich valuations.
+Government bonds We are overall neutral on global rates.
 Major central banks are likely to keep policy mostly on hold in the near term, even as growth and inflation firm somewhat.
 This tilts risks toward a steepening of the yield curve.
 We prefer shorter maturities in U.S. Treasuries as well as exposures to inflation-linked debt amid rising U.S. wage pressures and potential for supply shocks that could firm inflation beyond expectations.
-Cash We maintain our neutral position on support our view on government bon We also see cash as a robust buffer a triggered by a negative supply shock ds.
-This is in line wit gainst risks around h our modest tilt to regime shifts, espe risk in portfolios. cially those
+Cash We maintain our neutral position on cash for risk mitigation and are using some of it to support our view on government bonds.
+This is in line with our modest tilt to risk in portfolios.
+We also see cash as a robust buffer against risks around regime shifts, especially those triggered by a negative supply shock that could drive both stocks and bonds lower together.